 Rude Valentine's poems may seem counterintuitive to the holiday spirit of love, romance and affection that surrounds Valentine's Day, but for couples who are not into schmaltz, the rude poem may just be the way to go.
-Do you enjoy the witty and the clever?
-When you were younger, did you snicker when someone told you the line: "there once was a man from Nantucket…" if so, then perhaps you should consider some rude poems for your Valentine this year.
+Learn how to use alliteration, word play and humor to make a rude, witty Valentine's poem of your own.

 Sending Rude Valentine's Poems

 Two things to remember when it comes to writing your significant other rude Valentine's poems: be sure they share your sense of humor and avoid being so crude that you run the risk of insulting rather than amusing them.
 That being said, you can also get some advice on writing poetry from the Freelance Writing channel at LoveToKnow.

 - Alliteration Alleviates All

 Writing a rude poem begins by understanding the audience.
 Are you writing to make them laugh?
 Are you using rudeness to cover up a discomfort with being emotional?
 Do you just find being rude funny?
 It's okay if the answers to any of those questions are yes.
 The easiest rude poems to write use alliteration.
 The first letter of every word begins with the same letter, for example, do you want to write something rude to Veronica?